deriqai/.github/profile/README.md

 Welcome to **DERIQ.AI**

-DERIQ.AI is focused on helping customers to Deepen Engineering Reliability and Quality
+Our Mission is: **Delivering Engineering Reliability and Quality with AI**

 Deriq brings AI driven approach to software engineering and operations.
 Deriq will improve your productivity, reduce costs, and amplify business success!!